Annie Preece: Early life

 Preece was born in Burlingame, California to a family of artists.
 During her teen years she friended and was mentored by several graffiti artists, becoming one of the few recognized female street artists in San Francisco.
 By age 27 she (temporarily) put down the spray can and moved to a paintbrush on canvas.

-Preece has struggled with heroin addiction for over 20 years, her battle was partially documented on Season 1 of the reality series Addicted - Annie & Michael on the TLC network in 2010.
+Preece has struggled with heroin addiction for over 20 years.
+Her battle was partially documented on Season 1 of the reality series Addicted - Annie & Michael on the TLC network in 2010.
 She is now living in recovery.

 Career

 Preece's career started with showings at downtown art walks and group shows, painted shoes for Project Canvas with other artists, and volunteering many hours telling her story of addiction, recovery and passion for art with at-risk youth.

-In 2012 she again picked up the spray can and created a humorous piece on a Melrose and Fairfax wall, and again with a mural drew complaints from the L.A.
+In 2012 she again picked up the spray can and created a humorous piece on a Melrose and Fairfax wall, and again with a mural that drew complaints from the L.A.
 City Council for its depiction of sex organs.